adzil/dstcluster/README.md

 ### -tick

-- Valid values: `15..60`
+Valid values: `15..60`

-- This is the number of times per-second that the server sends updates to clients.
+This is the number of times per-second that the server sends updates to clients.
 Increasing this may improve precision, but will result in more network traffic.
 This option overrides the `[NETWORK] / tick_rate` setting in `cluster.ini`.
 It is recommended to leave this at the default value of `15`.
 If you do change this option, it is recommended that you do so only for LAN games, and use a number evenly divisible into `60` (`15`, `20`, `30`).

-## Console Input

-Because of there are multiple shard instances running on `dstcluster`, we need to be able to switch between shard's `STDIN` to enter a lua command.
-To do that simply type `:<shard_name>` followed by a new line.
-Subsequent `STDIN` input after the command will be passed through to the appointed shard.
-Use the command again to switch between `STDIN`s.

-## Termination Signal

-`dstcluster` can be safely terminated with `SIGINT` (or `Ctrl+C`) or `SIGTERM` if you are running it under Docker container.
-Under the hood, it sends `SIGINT` to every running shards so it can cleanly terminate itself and wait the last shard terminated.

-Note that the default Docker termination wait time (10 seconds) may be not enough for the shard to clean themself up.
-It is possible to corrupt the save data if the termination wait time has already passed and Docker forcefully kill the container.